tolmachevroman/farmers-micro-insurance-on-blockchain/README.md

 While working with Hardhat you'll eventually need to specify this or that parameter, add some dependency.
 Hardhat uses a special [config file](https://hardhat.org/config/#available-config-options) for that.

 Let's take a look at our [hardhat.config.js](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/hardhat.config.js) file.
 We added [hardhat-abi-exporter](https://www.npmjs.com/package/hardhat-abi-exporter) to have an ABI `.json` file every time contract is compiled.
-ABI stands for Application Binary Interface, it is a window to our smart contract and required on the frontend side.
+ABI stands for Application Binary Interface, it is a window to our smart contract and is required on the frontend side.

 Another point to mention is Hardhat local chain.
 We set `chainId` to 1337 to make it visible to Metamask, a popular cryptowallet we'll use later.
 Also, we set initial balance of fake accounts to 100 ETH.